What is CSA? Community Supported / Community Shared Agriculture

 Are there any choices or is the box pre-packed?

-The Fresh Veggie Box CSA for 2025 will run for 17 weeks, from mid-June to mid-October.
+The Fresh Veggie Box CSA for 2026 will run for 15 weeks, usually from July to mid-October.
 Specific start date will be emailed to all members.

 How does payment work?

-We require a non-refundable deposit of $100 to hold your spot at time of registration, by May 1, 2025 at the latest.
-The rest of the CSA payment can be made in one installment (by May 1, 2025) or two installments, by May 1, 2025 and July 1, 2025.
-Payment for the balance of your CSA share is preferred by etransfer, cash or cheque.
+We require a non-refundable deposit of $150 to hold your spot at time of registration.
+The rest of the CSA payment can be made in one installment (by May 1, 2026) or two installments by May 1, 2026 & June 1, 2026.
+Payment for your CSA share is preferred by etransfer, cash or cheque.
 More details to be provided at time of registration.

 I can't afford a box right now by would love to join.
 Are there other options?

 In 2024 we started a Community Fund Pay-It-Forward donation program.
-CSA members have the opportunity to contribute donations toward this community fund which is specifically for making subsidized shares available to members of our community who are facing food insecurity.
-If you want to inquire about receiving a subsidized share for yourself or someone you know, please contact us at: [email protected]
+Our CSA members are invited to contribute donations toward this community fund which is specifically for making subsidized shares available to members of our community who are facing food insecurity.
+To inquire about receiving a subsidized share for yourself or someone you know, please contact us at: [email protected]

 How are the veggies packaged?

-We try to minimize waste and try hard to avoid plastic in all our packaging.
+We try to minimize waste and try hard to avoid plastic.
 We mainly leave produce unwrapped, and often unwashed (or lightly washed) to preserve freshness.
-We have paper bags and compostable bags, as well as compostable plant-based clamshells (which can be returned to us), and reusable glass jars for certain items.
-For our local Friday pick-ups we ask that all members bring their own bags or coolers to take home your produce.
-We hope to offer cloth produce bags as well, which can be washed and reused each week.
+We use paper bags, paper boxes, and compostable plant-based clamshells (for microgreens) and reusable glass jars for certain items.
+Jars, paper boxes and clamshells can be returned to us.
+Local CSA members are asked to bring their own bags or coolers.

 What do I need to bring to the CSA pick-ups?

-Please remember to bring bags or coolers/boxes to bring your produce home each week.
-You may also want to bring smaller produce bags to transfer pints of smaller items.
-Occasionally we will have extras for sale at the pick up, especially if you attend a farm tour or farm pick-up.
-Cash is always appreciated for those purchases, but we can also take credit card.
+Please bring bags or coolers to pick up your share each week.
+Bring smaller produce bags to transfer pints of smaller items.
+We have extra items for sale at the farm pick-up (e.g. eggs, bread, jams).
+Cash is preferred for those purchases, but we can also take credit card.

 Will there be opportunities to visit Swallowtail Farmstead?

 Yes!
 If you are picking up your share locally then we will see you every Friday!
-We host at least one Open Farm Day for CSA members during the season.
+We host at least one Open Farm Day for CSA members, usually in mid September.
 We would love to organize a farm dinner if there is enough interest from CSA members!
 We are hoping to find time for building a wood-fired outdoor oven to host pizza dinners for CSA members.
 There are opportunities for farm workshops, as well as work bees/volunteer projects.
 Remember that CSA members get 10% off all our classes and events.
 Once you register for the CSA, you will receive a weekly newsletter with more details about farm events.

 I still have questions!
 Can you answer them?